 To the genealogist: Thomas Williams's birth parents and date of birth are NOT confirmed.
-This page has been referenced on wikipedia.org and elsewhere as the source of Thomas's origins being of the Chancefield Williams's, but as the article below states, although there is a likelihood, there is no '...crucial evidence that could have proven that the Rev Thomas Williams of Gosport was a member of this family (or not).'.
+This page has been referenced on wikipedia.org (where it has been corrected) and elsewhere as the source of Thomas's origins being of the Chancefield Williams's, but as the article below states, although there is a likelihood, there is no '...crucial evidence that could have proven that the Rev Thomas Williams of Gosport was a member of this family (or not).'.
 (G.W.
 February 2015)

 In 2010 Eilir Daniels of Your Welsh Ancestors was commissioned to research the origins of The Rev.

 Thomas Williams and our Williams family.
 The following Report is from that research.